 Real-Time Statistical Process Control Analysis

 Clearly, that didn’t work out so well.
-Suppliers found that complex manual processes were taking more and more time away from the business of actual production.
+Suppliers in the automotive manufacturing industry found that complex manual processes were taking more and more time away from the business of actual production.
 Forms need to be maintained, distributed, version-controlled, transcribed, archived, and stored.
 Intangible costs are still, after all, costs.

 The smarter suppliers quickly realized that there was an alternative.
 Instead of treating the standard as a compliance issue, could the principles in the standard actually produce a real business benefit?
 The closer they looked, the more they realized that was the case.